PepeM112/smart-tutor/docs/authentication.md

 | Payload   | `{ sub: user_id, exp: timestamp }`            |
 | Storage   | HTTP-only cookie                              |

-**Cross-origin cookies:** In production, the frontend (Vercel) and backend (Render) run on different domains, so the auth cookies must be sent cross-origin.
-They are set with `SameSite=None; Secure` in production to allow this.
-In local development, both services share `localhost`, so cookies use `SameSite=Lax` instead.
+**Same-origin via proxy:** In production, the frontend (Vercel) proxies all `/api/*` requests to the backend (Render) using Next.js rewrites (configured in `next.config.ts`).
+This makes API calls same-origin from the browser's perspective, which avoids cross-origin cookie issues — particularly on iOS Safari standalone mode (PWA), which partitions or blocks third-party cookies.
+Cookies use `SameSite=Lax` in both environments.
+The proxy destination is set via the `BACKEND_URL` server-side env var on Vercel.

 ### Refresh Token Flow